baato/navigation-sdk/README.md

 NavigationLauncher.startNavigation(YourActivity.this, options);
 ```

-For customizing the navigation you can refeer the App; which have different use case scenarios
+For customizing the navigation you can refer the app; which have different use case scenarios

 ## Built With